jalley64/The_Jungle_League_Rules/README.md

 - During the offseason trading is still allowed.
 - Trade deadline begins as soon as the first playoff game starts.
 - Draft picks up to 2 years in the future are tradable.
+- You must have paid that years fee for any draft picks that you trade.
+So if you trade a draft pick that is for the year 2022, then you must have paid the league dues for the 22 season.
 <br><br>

 ## __Section VI - Startup Draft__ ##